heyitschun/cs-essentials/concepts/time-complexity/README.md

 f(n) -> n
 ```

 Linear functions appear in algorithms any time there is a basic operation for each of `n` elements (think iterating over arrays).
-It represents the best running in any algorithm thata processes each of `n` objecsts that are not already in memory (since reading in `n` objects aready requires that many operations).
+It represents the best run in any algorithm that processes each of `n` objects that are not already in memory (since reading in `n` objects aready requires that many operations).

 ## N log N functions